You

 Save development costs - why the web app often doesn't make sense

-You have a company with an appealing online presence.
+You have a company with An appealing online presence.
 Now has the demand for an app increased or have you considered that you would like to “simply offer the same thing in a smaller size for a smartphone”?

 Of course, it is not quite as simple as that.
 That's why you can't simply enter the code from your website into the framework of an app and thus conjure up an app in Android Studio.
 This would result in a shift in the once concise design, which would severely limit usability.